healthycodemagazine/Vol01-Issue01/README.md

-April 2014.
 April 2014 issue of Healthy Code Magazine
 ========================================================

 You can subscribe to the magazine by visiting us at http://healthycodemagazine.com.